th0114nd/hfhom/README.md

 edited at the same time.
 Enter the desired new data, then click `Done`.
 To leave the parent unchanged, select `same` from the dropdown menu.
 To leave the weight unchanged, leave the entry field empty.
+* __Deleting a node__
+Only the last node (highest index) can be deleted.
-* __Saving/loading/exiting__
+* __Drawing/Saving/loading/exiting__
+    + The `Draw graph` button will open pyplot and draw the current graph.
+The
+    + program will automatically do this each time a node is created, edited, or deleted; this button is useful in case you close the pyplot window and don't want to create, edit, or delete a node or load a new graph.
-Click the `Save` button to save the graph data in a plaintext file.
+    + Click the `Save` button to save the graph data in a plaintext file.
 The file will contain the adjacency list of the graph, followed by a list of the node attributes.
-Click the `Load` button to load graph data from a plaintext file.
+    + Click the `Load` button to load graph data from a plaintext file.
 The file must be in the same format used by `Save`.
-Loading a file will remove the current graph drawn in matplotlib.pyplot.
+Loading a file will remove the current graph shown in pyplot.
 After loading a file, nodes may be created or edited.
+Note: The program uses the `eval()` method to parse the node attribute data.
+Thus, don't put Python code there that will harm your computer.
+(The program will raise an error if the data isn't a list, so doing this accidentally would be practically impossible.)
-Click the `Done/compute` button to close the editor and compute the correction terms.
-Click the `Cancel` button to close the editor without computing anything.
+    + Click the `Done/compute` button to close the editor and compute the correction terms.
+    + Click the `Cancel` button to close the editor without computing anything.
+    + If attempting to compute the correction terms, an error message will pop up if the quadratic form is not negative definite.

 ### Options ###
 Under the `Options` menu, there are two global options, `Show quadratic form`